SuriyaaMM/wedge_parallel_triangle_counting/README.md

 # WeTriC: Wedge-Parallel Triangle Counting for GPUs
-This repository contains the source code for the WeTriC algorithm from the paper "Wedge-Parallel Triangle Counting for GPUs".
+This repository contains the source code for the WeTriC algorithm from the EuroPar '25 paper ["Wedge-Parallel Triangle Counting for GPUs"](https://link.springer.com/chapter/10.1007/978-3-031-99872-0_1).
 For the complete artifact, visit the [Zenodo](https://doi.org/10.5281/zenodo.15611507) repository.

 ## Requirements